brennanyama/robotx/master/README.md

 ## Notice

+11/28: Code currently posts properly, needs to be tested with sensors attached.
+Uses GPS, IMU, LIDAR.

-Work in progress, nothing works right now.
+11/27: Work in progress, nothing works right now.
 Currently setting up transforms and making launch files easier to edit.

 ## About